hsemple/Introduction-to-GIS/_pages/intro_python.md

 ---

-Python programming in GIS works by using the Python language to manipulate spatial objects contained in the large number of Python-based GIS libraries that available.
+Python programming in GIS works by using the Python language to manipulate spatial objects contained in the large number of Python-based GIS libraries that are available.

 As a beginner, you must first learn basic Python programming concepts.
 Afterwards, use this knowledge to work with Python GIS libraries to accomplish specific GIS tasks.
 Below, I list some of the basic Python concepts that must be first mastered before you can work successfully with the GIS libraries.